What is architecture?

 One of the good things about coming to Strathclyde is that when you go on your work experience it is already so familiar.
 Even in the first week of working in practice there are no surprises because you already learnt the design stages.
 The course sets you up for work experience.

 Why study architecture at Strathclyde?

 Studying architecture at the University of Strathclyde, you'll be learning at an award-winning academic institution.
 A 5-star QS-rated university, we were named Times Higher Education University of the Year 2019 - the only university to win the award twice.

-The University is one of the top places in the UK to study architecture and we're ranked fifth for Architecture in the Complete University Guide Subject Tables 2020.
+The University is one of the top places in the UK to study architecture, we're ranked third for Architecture in the Complete University Guide Subject Tables 2021.

 Our close links with Glasgow’s creative design, construction and engineering industries enhance students’ career prospects by providing opportunities to network and engage with professional practitioners, researchers and clients.

 We've two fully-networked design studios.
 One is a drop-in studio, the other is dedicated to interactive design teaching using Promethean ActivBoards.
 We have our own reference library, in addition to the main University Library.
 We also have a workshop for traditional model-making, equipped with a full range of hand and portable power tools, available under supervision.